A 35MHz AND 40MHz TRANSMITTER CIRCUIT

 Perhaps the most difficult part of the exercise was to develop a practical receiver, given that today's modellers expect small size and lightweight as standard.
 You can tell from the attached picture that this receiver is reasonably small; its actual dimensions are Length 60mm, width 42mm, and depth 34mm.
 Weight 70grams.
 For this you get 8 channels, only 7 used with my transmitter combination and the exclusivity of the UHF band, It would be fair to add that the receiver is slightly more complicated, because I found that the recovered data from the UHF module was prone to noise bursts (glitching in modeller's terms) This was considerably reduced by the use of a Phase Locked Loop discriminator in place of the internal quadrature detector.
 The decoder board is fed by the receivers second IF frequency at 455kHz.

-necessarily a technological one.
-The particular '459mhz' band is only available
+technological one.
+The particular '459mhz' band is only available in the

 Finally I would add a health warning - developing systems that perform safely requires careful design and analysis or the old adage that your "model might come crashing out of the sky" could become true!
 Still as I said at the start, it is a shame that more use is not made of this band or, as I noticed, one of your writers has already said we will loose it.